MasumBhai/Learnathon_Frontend_Task03/README.md

 ## Budget error

-In our angular.json, we should have a budgets keyword.
+In our angular.json, we should have the budget's keyword.

 ```bash
 "budgets": [